MERNCraft/Nail-It/docs/md/42-Get AI to Play a Move.md

 ## Coercion

 You've already seen that JavaScript allows you to use truthy values like `12` to act as if they were `true`.
 You've heard that `0` will behave like `false`.
+JavaScript can make variables of one type behave like variables of a different type.

 JavaScript uses a process called _coercion_ when you try to combine values of two different types (like Boolean `true` or `false`) and numbers.
 Using coercion, JavaScript will convert one of the types into the other.